hainayanda/Vellum/README.md

 .getResults()
 ```

-The code above will find all user in cache which its userName contains "premium" and its fullName is not nill.
-The results is array of User
+The code above will find all users in the cache whose userName contains "premium" and its fullName is not nill.
+The result is an array of User

 ```swift
 let results = userCache.sorted { by in